cmp-202/ssh2shell/README.md

   onCommandComplete:  function( command, response, sshObj ) {
     //confirm it is the root home dir and change to root's .ssh folder if (command == "echo $(pwd)" && response.indexOf("/root") != -1 ) {
-      sshObj.commands.unshift("msg:This shows that the command and response check worked and that another command was added before the next ll command.");
+      //unshift will add the command as the next command, use push to add command as the last command sshObj.commands.unshift("msg:This shows that the command and response check worked and that another command was added before the next ll command.");
       sshObj.commands.unshift("cd .ssh");
     }